What do you know about Paella and Rice Dishes?

 Over the last couple of weeks, we have given you an idea of which tapas to try and suggested some of the best local places to go

 here in Cómpeta, where Villa Andalucía is located.

-During our local festivities in Cómpeta you will always find Paella been cooked in one of those massive dishes, and been stirred by several , people, especially on Noche del Vino also known as the Night of the Wine.
+During our local festivities in Cómpeta you will always find Paella been cooked in one of those massive dishes, and being stirred by several people, especially on Noche del Vino also known as the Night of the Wine.

-So, what do you know about Paella and rice dishes of Spain?
+So, what do you know about Paella and the rice dishes of Spain?

 Paella is originally from Valencia and traditionally made without a trace of seafood.
 Paella for purists consists of round grain rice, I particularly like the “Bomba” variety available in most big supermarkets here in Spain If you´d like to try it at home.

 Green beans, rabbit, chicken, sometimes duck, and Artichokes may be used as a seasonal ingredient.
 However things have certainly

 changed over the years and the paellas we tend to see on menus these days are either mixed (paella mixta ), fish and meat or seafood alone (Paella de marisco ).